 When UA’s lease expired in 1982 they did not renew, and the owner, Towne Realty, had plans already drawn to demolish and make either a shopping mini-mall or a large parking structure, but a downtown revitalization was starting and this writer sat on a committee of volunteers to "Save The Riverside."

-Perhaps it was our publicity through a local radio station, but within a few months the owner of Towne Realty, local millionaire Joseph Zilber, agreed to fund the $1-½ million needed to largely restore the grand old lady, the Riverside, at which he had enjoyed many events in his youth.
+Perhaps it was our publicity through a local radio station, but within a few months the owner of Towne Realty, local millionaire Joseph Zilber, agreed to fund the $1-½ million needed to largely restore the grand old lady, the Riverside Theatre, at which he had enjoyed many events in his youth.

 The theater had a Grand Re-Opening in 1984 which was attended by thousands to enjoy the gorgeous newly lighted, gilded, and re-draped auditorium.
 The colors became golds and reds, and there were again lesser swags of drapery on the proscenium and about the house, but it was warm and inviting once again.